-The Whittington W. Clement Learning Resource Center (LRC) provides information and instructional support services for the college communit Centrally located on the DCC campus, the Learning Resources Center opened to students, facult and the community in October 1994.
-Housing the Library, Learning Assistance Center (LAC), And dio-Visual Services, and the Teaching, Learning and Technology Center, the LRC incorporates the latest in educational technology to offer a unique mix of traditional and nontraditional resources for learning and teaching.
-Old Dominion University TELETECHNET and distance learning classroom are also located in the lower-level of the LRC.
+The Whittington W. Clement Learning Resources Center (LRC) provides information and instructional support services for the college community.
+Centrally located on the DCC campus, the Learning Resources Center opened to students, faculty, and the community in October 1994.
+Housing the Library, Learning Assistance Center (LAC), Audio-Visual Services, Tutoring Center, and the Teaching, Learning and Technology Center, the LRC incorporates the latest in educational technology to offer a unique mix of traditional and nontraditional resources for learning and teaching.
+Old Dominion University Distance Learning classrooms are also located in the lower level of the LRC.
 For more information, please call 434.797.8453.